vsouza/awesome-ios/README.md

 * [YYAsyncLayer](https://github.com/ibireme/YYAsyncLayer) - iOS utility classes for asynchronous rendering and display.
 * [NXDrawKit](https://github.com/Nicejinux/NXDrawKit) - NXDrawKit is a simple and easy but useful drawing kit for iPhone :large_orange_diamond:
 * [jot](https://github.com/IFTTT/jot) - An iOS framework for easily adding drawings and text to images.
+* [SVGKit](https://github.com/SVGKit/SVGKit) - Display and interact with SVG Images on iOS / OS X, using native rendering (CoreAnimation) (currently only supported for iOS - OS X code needs updating).

 ## Hardware
 #### Bluetooth